No new COVID-19 case reported in Balochistan in last 24 hours

 QUETTA (Dunya News) - Balochistan Health Department said that no new case of COVID-19 was reported in the province in the last 24 hours, Dunya News reported on Tuesday.

-According to a report released by the Balochistan Health Department, at least 1,444,707 people were screened for the virus till March 29 (Tuesday).
-The number of confirmed coronavirus cases in Balochistan stands at 35,471 as no new case was reported in the past 24 hours.
+According to media coordinator provincial Health Directorate Cell Balochistan Dr, Muhammad Wasim Baig, at least 1,450,390 people were screened for the virus till april 3 (Sunday).
+The number of confirmed coronavirus cases in Balochistan stands at 35,476 as no new case was reported in the past 24 hours.

-Balochistan Health Department also informed that there are five active coronavirus cases in the province while 35,085 affected patients have so far recovered from the coronavirus.
+He also informed that at least 35,090 affected patients have so far recovered from the coronavirus.
 At least 378 persons have so far died of coronavirus in Balochistan.